mkoskim/mawejs/README.md

 ## What is Mawe?

-Mawe is meant to be an editor to write stories - not press articles, blog posts, technical documents or anything else but stories.
-That means that it has tools to split the text mass to manageable pieces, and it keeps "meta text" - plans, sketches and such - together with the final result (story itself).
+Mawe is meant for writing stories - not press articles, blog posts, technical documents or anything else but stories.
+That means it has tools to split the text mass to somewhat manageable pieces, and keep "meta text" - plans, sketches and such - together with the final result (story itself).

 ## How Mawe differs from Word or Google Docs?

 Editors made for writers to write stories differ from regular word processing software by

-1) They keep metadata together with the story,
+1) They keep metadata - comments and such - together with the story,

 2) They are targeting to produce a manuscript.

 That is, they are not exactly meant to edit some file, but they are meant to edit file or files which are used to produce manuscript.

+They are not exactly word processing software - they are more like text management software.

 ## How Mawe differs from yWriter, Manuskript or similar software?

-Most software meant for writers to make stories store document as a tree, and let you edit the nodes (text blocks).
-Once you are fine with the result, you export it to a manuscript.
+Most software meant for writers keep document as a tree, and let you edit the nodes (text blocks).
+Once you are fine with the result, you click a button to export a manuscript.

 My first story editor, Moe, worked exactly like that.
-But the problem I felt is that you loose the track of big picture, when you are editing your story one scene or chapter at time.
-I wanted an editor, which is somewhere in-between the worlds:
+The problem I felt is that you loose the track of big picture, when you are editing your story one scene or chapter at a time.
+I wanted an editor, which is somewhere in-between the two worlds:

 - Structured editors (yWriter, Scrivener)
 - Mawe